 “That one’s sure to put a lump in his throat,” she thought, “and bring a tear to his eye.”

-With her father successfully attended to, Linda turned her attention to her husband, whose birthday is in May.
+With her father successfully attending, Linda turned her attention to her husband, whose birthday is in May.
 He appreciates romantic-type messages, so she visited Romantic Birthday Wishes.

 I’m going to guarantee it!

-- As we get real close to your birthday, I’m thinking we should get real close on your birthday.
+As we get real close to your birthday, I think we should get real close on your birthday.

 But today, something is going to come between me and TV.